rpbouman/huey/README.md

   ```
   <img width="871" height="387" alt="image" src="https://github.com/user-attachments/assets/4257117d-fe81-46bb-a1d9-76eb2d654f97" />
 - Save your secret.
 You may be prompted to enter your password.
-  If that's the case then enter the password with wich you initialized the store.
+  If that's the case then enter the password with which you initialized the store.
   If you never initialized the store, then the prompt will inform you that you need to initialize the store and provide detailed instructions to do so.

 Once the secret is in place, you can follow [the steps for creating a new Catalog](#creating-a-new-catalog) and enter the following details: